Higher quasi-categories vs higher Rezk spaces: Introduction

-There are two approaches to solve this issue.
-The first one is to attack the problem frontally and to define this notion of $\infty$-category.
-That was done by Grothendieck in~\cite{GrothPS} (actually, Grothendieck defined a notion of $\infty$-groupoid but Maltsiniotis noticed in \cite{MaltsiGr} and \cite{MaltsiCat} that his definition can be adapted).
-Variations on this definition are studied by the author in \cite{AraThesis} and \cite{AraHomGr} (see also \cite{MaltsiGrCat}).
-Another similar definition was given by Batanin in~\cite{BataninWCat} and then rephrased by Leinster in~\cite{Leinster}.
+Weak \oo-categories are a generalization of the strict \oo-categories that can be defined algebraically as consisting of sets of $k$-arrows in all dimensions, with compositions and identities at all levels, satisfying some standard axioms.
+In a weak \oo-category, these axioms are only asked to be satisfied ``up to coherence'', that is, up to higher arrows themselves satisfying some identities up to higher arrows, and so on.
+For instance, weak \oo-categories of dimension~$2$ can be defined as Bénabou's bicategories \cite{Benabou}, and in this case, the coherences are given by an ``associator'' and two ``unitors'' that have to satisfy Mac Lane's pentagon and triangle axioms.

-The second approach is to get around the problem by defining directly what is called a model for $(\infty, n)$-categories.
-The idea is that $(\infty, n)$-categories exist in the platonic world of mathematics.
-We can hence talk about their homotopy category.
-A model for $(\infty, n)$-categories is then a model category whose homotopy category is equivalent to this homotopy category of platonic $(\infty, n)$-categories\footnote{We have borrowed the expression ``platonic $(\infty, n)$-categories'' from Maltsiniotis} (actually we would like their homotopy $(\infty, n+1)$-categories to be equivalent).
-This idea is somewhat formalized by Barwick and Schommer-Pries in \cite{BarSchPrUnicity} where an axiomatization of the $(\infty, 1)$-category of $(\infty, n)$-categories is given.
+Quasi-categories only model $(\infty, 1)$-categories, that is, weak \oo-categories in which the $k$-arrows, for $k>1$, are invertible up to higher arrows.
+These $(\infty, 1)$-categories play an important role in homotopy theory as one can associate an $(\infty, 1$)\nbd-category to any abstract homotopy theory.
+For instance, from the homotopy theory of spaces, we get an $(\infty, 1)$\nbd-cat\-e\-go\-ry where objects are spaces, $1$-arrows are maps of spaces, $2$-arrows are homotopies, $3$-arrows are homotopies of homotopies, and so on.
+Notice that $k$-arrows, for $k \ge 1$, are indeed invertible in this \oo-category since homotopies are invertible up to higher homotopies.
+More generally, an $(\infty, n)$-category is a weak \oo-category in which all $k$-arrows are weakly invertible for $k>n$.

-Of course, the two approaches should be compared.
-The case $n = 0$ of this comparison is known as the homotopy hypothesis and was conjectured by Grothendieck in \cite{GrothPS}.
-A precise statement of this conjecture is given at the very end of \cite{AraHomGr}.
-This conjecture is still not proved.
+A priori, to make sense of this definition, one first has to make precise the notion of a weak \oo-category.
+This was done by Grothendieck in~\cite{GrothPS} (actually, Grothendieck defined a notion of $\infty$-groupoid but Maltsiniotis noticed in \cite{MaltsiGr} and \cite{MaltsiCat} that his definition can be adapted).
+Variations on this definition are studied by the author in \cite{AraThesis}, \cite{AraHomGr} and~\cite{AraStrWeak} (see also \cite{MaltsiGrCat}).
+There are now plenty of competing definitions (see for instance \cite{LeinsterSurvey} and~\cite{Leinster} for some of them).